 Audrey McFarlane (Alberta)

 Audrey McFarlane is a founder and the Executive Director for the Lakeland Centre for Fetal Alcohol Spectrum Disorder (FASD) in Cold Lake, Alberta.
 She also serves as the Chair of the Board of Directors for the Canada FASD Research Network (CanFASD), a national research network linking researchers, service providers, government and families.

 Ms. McFarlane holds a degree in Community Rehabilitation, and has dedicated the past 20 years to working with children and adults with developmental disabilities and providing training on FASD.
 She developed the first adult FASD diagnostic and assessment clinic in Canada, the first training curriculum and manual for Canadian FASD diagnostic assessment clinics, and the only residential alcohol and drug treatment program for pregnant women in Alberta.

 Ms. McFarlane’s duties at the Lakeland Centre have included developing a rural, community-based model for FASD diagnostic services for children and adults, a rural-based mentorship program for high-risk women, and best practice models for working with families who are affected by FASD.
 Her work has been published in the Canadian Journal of Clinical Pharmacology and the Canadian Journal of Rural Medicine.

 The models of rural service delivery for individuals with FASD and their families developed by Ms. McFarlane and the Lakeland Centre have been recognized as best practices by all levels of government.

-Ms. McFarlane has been a member of the Board since 2014 and serves as a member of the Nominations and Governance Committee and Finance Committee.
+Ms. McFarlane has been a member of the Board since 2014, and serves as Board Secretary.
+She also sits as a member of the Executive, Nominations and Governance, and Performance Management Committees.

 Julie Menten (British Columbia)